pedrohjmagnoni/Data-analysis-python/README.md

-# Data-analysis-python
+# demographic-data-analyzer with python
-data analysis with python projects from freecodecamp course
+data analysis with python project from freecodecamp course